ricrocha82/build_package/README.md

 ```bash
 @BiocondaBot please add label
 ```
 This helps the maintainers know your PR is ready for review.

-7. Address CI feedback and mergePermalink
+7. Address CI feedback and merge

 a) Monitor CI: